zowe/docs-site/docs/user-guide/api-mediation/api-gateway-configuration.md

 * **apiml.security.auth.zosmfServiceId**

     This parameter specifies the z/OSMF service id used as authentication provider.
+The service id is defined in the static definition of z/OSMF.
+The default value is `zosmf`.

 * **apiml.zoweManifest**